by Ellen Landauer

 Why?

-Probably because what they had just seen me put the lie to everything they had done to this young pup to try and make him 'behave.'
+Probably because what they had just seen me do put the lie to everything they had done to this young pup to try and make him 'behave.'

 How to stop puppy aggression was still uppermost in my neighbors' minds - despite the fact that there wasn't a shred of aggression in this young canine.